Wouldn’t it be great if there were a natural plant-based sweetener with zero calories that actually improved our health?

 Vitamin D has been the subject of many studies for its potent anti-inflammation properties.
-The foods highest in vitamin D include sardines, salmon, mackerel, herring, maitake mushrooms, cod liver oil, and organic vitamin D fortified milk and yogurt.
+The foods highest in vitamin D include sardines, wild caught salmon, mackerel, herring, maitake mushrooms, cod liver oil, and organic vitamin D fortified milk and yogurt.

 A study from the Journal of Investigative Medicine found that vitamin D has important functions beyond those of supporting calcium and bones in the body.
 It concluded that vitamin D is a boost to immunity and a deficiency is common in autoimmune disease, where the body’s immune system attacks healthy cells by mistake.

-Vitamin D has also been studied for its benefits for sleeplessness and insomnia.
+Vitamin D has also been studied for its benefits with sleeplessness and insomnia.
 The results of a vitamin D study was published in a recent issue of the journal “Medical Hypothesis”.
 The researchers followed 1500 patients over a 2 year period.
 A consistent level of vitamin D was maintained in their blood over many months.

 This produced normal sleep in most of the participants, regardless of their type of sleep disorder, which suggests that many types of insomnia may share the same cause.
 During the research, the authors discovered the presence of high concentrations of vitamin D “receiving sites” or “receptors” in those areas of the brain that are related to the onset and maintenance of sleep.

 A recent research study in the journal “Nutrients” has a lot of good things to say about the benefits of walnuts.
-The authors say: “Walnuts could be predicted to be more anti-inflammatory than other nuts for two reasons.
+The authors say: “Walnuts could be predicted to be more anti inflammatory than other nuts for two reasons.
 First, walnuts are the only nuts that contain substantial amounts of ALA (alpha-linolenic acid is a kind of omega-3 fatty acid found in plants).